-Put online testing platforms in the right hands
+Put online research platforms in the right hands

 When we get to look at how the tools are being used, we often find it isn’t pretty.
 These are research and testing platforms.
 If they are not set up correctly the answers are unreliable at best, misleading at worst.